anstmichaels/emopt/docs/source/index.rst

 EMopt is a toolkit for shape (and topology) optimization of 2D and 3D electromagnetic structures.

-EMopt implements the adjoint method along with subroutines for smoothing of material interfaces on a rectangular grid (grid smoothing) in order compute gradients of a function of the electic and magnetic field.
-These gradients can be used in conjunction with a number of minimization techniques in order to optimize a complicated passive electromagnetic device.
-The included adjoint method code relies on a small simple finite difference frequency domain (FDFD) solver which solves Maxwell's equations on a rectangular grid.
-The grid smoothing interface, meanwhile, is independent and can be used with the adjoint method + FDFD libraries or with other 3rd party solvers.
+EMopt offers a suite of tools for simulating and optimizing electromagnetic structures.
+It includes 2D and 3D finite difference frequency domain solvers, 1D and 2D mode solvers, a flexible and *easily extensible* adjoint method implementation, and a simple wrapper around scipy.minimize.
+Out of the box, it provides just about everything needed to apply cutting-edge inverse design techniques to your electromagnetic devices.

+A key emphasis of EMopt's is shape optimization.
+Using boundary smoothing techniques, EMopt allows you to compute sensitivities (i.e. gradient of a figure of merit with respect to design variables which define an electromagnetic device's shape) with very high accuracy.
+This allows you to easily take adavantage of powerful minimization techniques in order to optimize you electromagnetic device.

 .. toctree::
     :hidden: